Clinical Embryology PGDip

 Career opportunities

+The course intake comprises of embryologists, clinicians, reproductive technicians and reproductive scientists, who are typically working full time when they start the course.
 Enhancing mobility and success in the workplace are ingrained in the course.
-The course intake comprises of embryologists, clinicians, reproductive technicians and reproductive scientists, typically working full time.
-We aim to uphold the academic excellence and integrity that has made the University of Leeds postgraduate programmes in clinical embryology so highly respected in the field.
+We aim to uphold the academic excellence and integrity that has made the University of Leeds postgraduate courses in clinical embryology so highly respected in the field.

 Alumni profile: Rafiqal Bhuiyan